SirVer/ultisnips/README.md

 UltiSnips
 =========

-UltiSnips is the ultimate solution for snippets in Vim.
+UltiSnips is a powerful and flexible solution for snippets in Vim.
 It has many features, speed being one of them.

 ![GIF Demo](https://raw.github.com/SirVer/ultisnips/master/doc/demo.gif)